lee-CS/admin/pa3/README.md

 8) Grab your App ID and paste it in `fb.js` as the value of the `FBAppId`

 From here, follow the comments in the file.
-Note that there are three API "endpoints" you should access in order to gather data about a user:
+Note that there are two API "endpoints" you should access in order to gather data about a user:

 * Photos (with a geolocation tag)
-* Checkins
 * Statuses (with a geolocation tag)

 #### `map.js`